Demographics of Martinique: Ethnic groups

-African Martinicans and African-white-Indian mixture 80%; Indo-Martiniquais 10%; White Martinicans 5%; Lebanese, Jewish, Syrian, and Chinese Martinicans comprise less than 5% of the population.
+African Martinicans and African-White-Indian mixture 80%; Indo-Martinicans 10%; White Martinicans 5%; Lebanese, Jewish, Syrian, and Chinese Martinicans comprise less than 5% of the population.
 Note that French government forbids ethnic censuses.
 Those numbers are not official and may be inaccurate.

 Languages

 French is the official language and is understood by the majority of the population.
 Martinican Creole, a form of Antillean Creole, is also spoken by most of the population.

 Religion

 Martinique's population is predominantly Christian, with 96.5% of Martinicans identifying as such.
 A much smaller number of Martinicans identify as unaffiliated with any religion, accounting for 2.3% of the population.
 Hinduism, Judaism, and Islam all have a presence on the island, each accounting for less than 1% of the population.
 Muslims account for 0.5% or 1751 person, out of population of 350,373.